yveslange/yl-chart/README.md

 Compiling
 =========
-make build: normal compilation with `*.map` and not minified
+make build: normal compilation with `*.map` and not minified.
+A release copy will be added.

-make build-prod: minified version without `*.map`
+make build-prod: minified version without `*.map`.
+A release copy will be added.

 Watch